THE TOMLINSON ARBORETUM

 TOMLINSON ARBORETUM

 More trees were planted in this section of the Tomlinson Arboretum on November 23, 2010.
 The Arboretum consists of 24 acres and occupies Tomlinson Park and the former 18 mile right of way.
 This photograph is facing east toward Romeo Plank and the C.ivic Center.
 Trees recently planted include Red Maple, Red Bud, Tulip, Hawthorne (thorneless), Red Oak, Norway Maple, and Service Berry.
 Earlier plantings were White Pine and Crab Apples.
+Grants and donations are paying for this project.
+Memorial trees can be purchased.

 ARBORETUM TRAIL DEDICATION